Gender trends in computer science authorship: Introduction

-We answer these questions by performing an automated study of literature meta-data from Computer Science conferences and journals (2.87 millions papers), utilizing data from the Semantic Scholar academic search engine.\footnote{\url{https://www.semanticscholar.org/}} To provide a basis for comparison, we also analyze papers from the top 1,000 Medline journals by citation count (11.63 million papers), and compare the trends observed in Computer Science to those in the biomedical literature.
+We answer these questions by performing an automated study of literature metadata from scientific conferences and journals, using data from the Semantic Scholar academic search engine.\footnote{\url{https://www.semanticscholar.org/}} Our study incorporates metadata from 11.8M Computer Science publications.
+To provide a basis for comparison, we also analyze more than 140M papers from other fields of study.
+We attempt to provide an overview of the relationship between gender and authorship in Computer Science, both throughout the history of the field, as well as in relation to other fields of study.
+Our results demonstrate that although progress has been made, there is still a significant gap in gender representation among Computer Science authors.
+Continued delay in addressing the gender gap may perpetuate imbalances for generations to come.